thepoppycat/BBCS-X-NoSQL/README.md

       target_arch: x86_64
   ```

+Once you edit finish your files in Gitpod, remember to save it and commit it to your Github Repository.
+[Check out how to do so here](https://www.gitpod.io/docs/git/)

 ---

-#### That should be all the set-up needed for Gitpod for this workshop!!! :relaxed:
+#### That should be all the set-up needed for Gitpod for this workshop! :relaxed:

 **Full workshop steps will be written here after the workshop on 13th May 2020 (slides will be attached as well)**